enigmurl-ucsd/cse15l-lab-reports/week1/index.md

 ### Step 1: Installing VSCode
 VSCode is an integrated development environment (IDE) that provides many features related to programming.
 Of relevance today, it provides a shell (terminal) that can connect to a remote server.

-Install VSCode from the following link, and follow the specified instructions (which shuld be self explanatory): [VSCode website](https://code.visualstudio.com/)
+Install VSCode from the following link, and follow the specified instructions (which should be self explanatory): [VSCode website](https://code.visualstudio.com/)

 Once you open VSCode, it should look something like this.